-The next day, Samuel returned home, carrying his treasure.
-He went to his office.
-His partner was there busily engaged looking over the books.
+The next day Samuel returned home, carrying his treasure.
+He went to his office; his partner was there, busily engaged looking over the books.
 He said: "How did you succeed with Sanderson?"
-"O very Sanderson is a clever fellow; and you know L am not easily duped; I did not intend to lose that; I have lost enough already.
+"Oh, very well.
+Sanderson is a clever fellow; and you know I am not easily duped; I did not intend to lose that; I have lost enough already.
 A business man needs all the money he can get.
-I mean to look out for one and that is myself."
-"But I thought you would givethat to Sabra; she needs it."
+I mean to look out for one, and that is myself."
+"But, I thought you would give that to Sabra; she needs it."
 "Not I. She has a faculty of taking care of herself; she is young.
 If she needs help, I can assist her in the future.
 Sanderson is almost gone; poor fellow! he has not long to live."
 He lit his cigar, and went out to gaze upon his extensive possessions.
 Each of these men possessed their own thoughts.
-The honest man thought of Sabra, ashe had seen her before her marriage, in the gay assembly; she then appeared cheerful and happy, with a heart buoyant with hope.
-He thought of the contrast; a gloom had settled upon her countenance, although she tried to appear cheerful.
-He knew that she toiled hard, and had already broken her constitution; but, amidst numerous cares, the thoughts of Sabra passed from his mind.
+The honest Unitarian thought of Sabra, as he had seen her before her marriage, in her gay assembly; she then appeared cheerful and happy, with a heart buoyant with hope.
+He thought of the contrast; a gloom had settled upon her countenance, although she tried to appear cheerful; he knew that she toiled hard, and had already broken her constitution, but amidst numerous cares, the thoughts of Sabra passed from his mind.